coq/coq/doc/sphinx/addendum/type-classes.rst

    solution to the typeclass goal of this class is found, we never backtrack on it, assuming that it is canonical.

+.. opt:: Typeclasses Debug {?
+Verbosity @num}

+   These options allow to see the resolution steps of typeclasses that are performed during search.
+The ``Debug`` option is synonymous to ``Debug Verbosity 1``, and ``Debug Verbosity 2`` provides more information (tried tactics, shelving of goals, etc…).

+.. opt:: Refine Instance Mode

+   This option allows to switch the behavior of instance declarations made through the Instance command.

+   + When it is on (the default), instances that have unsolved holes in their proof-term silently open the proof mode with the remaining obligations to prove.

+   + When it is off, they fail with an error instead.

 Typeclasses eauto `:=`
 ~~~~~~~~~~~~~~~~~~~~~~